phpvms/docs/docs/acars/configmaps.md

 ## Features

-The base rules and rule types are in the `configmaps/ConfigMap.xml` file.
+The base rules and rule types are available.
 This list may be expanded in the future.

 - BeaconLights
 - LandingLights